 # There is insufficient memory for the Java Runtime Environment to continue.

 # Native memory allocation (mmap) failed to map 2818572288 bytes for committing reserved memory.

 The direct reason of this symptom is that there is not enough virtual memory space requested by an application thus the application fails to start.
-This usually happens during the application startup because applications reserve a large mount of virtual memory for the JVM heap space during startup phase.
+This usually happens during the application startup because applications reserve a large amount of virtual memory for the JVM heap space during the startup phase.
 The real problem, however, here was that the system had enough physical memory installed which could accommodate the application's memory requirement but still observes the error.